In this documentation, you will find tutorials on:

-Plates are the two dimensional elements of a structure.
-Most commonly they are used to model slabs, walls, and grillages under applied loads.
+Plates are the two-dimensional elements of a structure most commonly used to model slabs, walls, and decks under applied loads.

 Plates can be created (and edited) via the form, the datasheet, or by using mouse controls.
 To use mouse controls, ensure you are in the plates menu.
 Click the nodes – without dragging – that form the plate.
 Click the last node a second time to end the plate.

 To specify a plate in SkyCiv Structural 3D simply provide values for: